 It should be noted that individual organisers or events may be completely exempt from VAT outside of regular VAT taxation (see Section 4 No. 20 to No. 22b UStG – cultural promotion - in German).
 This sometimes requires an official certificate, a copy of which should be obtained by the person issuing the invoice.
 Under this provision, services provided by stage directors and stage choreographers at theatres, opera houses, music and dance theatres, etc. have also been VAT-exempt since 1 July 2013.

-Special rules, the "Kleinunternehmerregelung", apply to so-called small businesses.
+A special regulation, the "Kleinunternehmerregelung", applies to so-called small businesses.
 They may opt to remain outside of the VAT system, unless they declare to the tax office that they waive this right.
 Total revenue may not exceed 22,000 euros per year.
+From 1 January 2025, this limit will be raised from 22,000 euros to 25,000 euros of the previous year's total revenue.

 Revenues that are counted towards the turnover threshold of 22,000 euros per calendar year include the following: